renegadebio/renegade-labdevice/README.md

 lpinfo -m
 ```

-To remove a printer then do e.g:
+To remove a printer do e.g:

 ```
 sudo lpadmin -x LabelWriter-450-turbo